kiranvad/pyMECSim/Readme.md

 This will plot the following:
 <img src="notebooks/cvexample.png" width="400">

-Naturally, you would want to be able to run simulations for different mechanisms and confgurations.
-You can do that by just defining a mechanism that MECSim can model(see examples for some possible reaction mechanisms [here](http://www.garethkennedy.net/MECSimScripts.html)).

 Once you have the mechanism file in say `/path/to/folder/mechanism.sk` format, turn it in as an input to pyMECSim using the following:
 ```python